mika314/UELlama/README.md

 ```

 Then the .so or .lib file was copied into the `Libraries` directory and all the .h files were copied to the `Includes` directory.
 In Windows you should put the build/bin/llama.dll into `Binaries/Win64` directory.

+You will need to have CUDA 12.2 installed or you will have an error loading the "UELlama" Module, this is because the llama.dll was compiled with that CUDA version, if you want to switch the version you will re-compile the binary.